Best Chest Exercises & Workouts for Women

 • Complete your desired quantity of repetitions.

-Top Tip: if you are training your torso for strength, use a slightly heavier weight and do a few repetitions.
+Top Tip: If you are training your torso for strength, use a slightly heavier weight and do a few repetitions.
 If you are training for muscular endurance, use a slightly lighter weight and do a higher number of repetitions.

 3. Dumbbell Chest Press